Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Application to Real Dataset

 Participants in each of the four trials shared similar eligibility criteria.
-All four trials required patients to be between the ages of 18 to 75, to have a Major Depressive Episode (MDE) as a primary diagnosis according to the DSM-IV-TR criteria over at least three months, and to have a Montgomery-Asberg Depression Rating Scale (MADRS) \cite{montgomery1979new} score of at least 22 (one trial) or 26 (three trials) at both screening and baseline\citep{mahableshwarkar_randomized_2013,mahableshwarkar_randomized_2015,boulenger_efficacy_2014,baldwin2012randomised}.
-A primary outcome in the trials is the change in MADRS (Montgomery-Asberg Depression Rating Scale) \cite{montgomery1979new} score from baseline to the last observed follow-up in the study.
+All four trials required patients to be between the ages of 18 to 75, to have a Major Depressive Episode (MDE) as a primary diagnosis according to the DSM-IV-TR criteria over at least three months, and to have a Montgomery-Asberg Depression Rating Scale (MADRS) \citep{montgomery1979new} score of at least 22 (one trial) or 26 (three trials) at both screening and baseline \citep{mahableshwarkar_randomized_2013,mahableshwarkar_randomized_2015,boulenger_efficacy_2014,baldwin2012randomised}.
+A primary outcome in the trials is the change in MADRS (Montgomery-Asberg Depression Rating Scale) \citep{montgomery1979new} score from baseline to the last observed follow-up in the study.
 Participants were meant to stay in the study for 8 weeks, at which point their final MADRS score was collected.
 For those who did not remain in the trial for 8 weeks, a last observation carried forward imputation approach was used for simplicity.
 This imputation approach is not the best way to account for missing data and many other options exist \citep{little2012prevention}, but it is used here for simplicity because this example is primarily illustrative.
-Predictors/effect modifiers used in the models were age, sex (female or male), smoking status (ever smoked or never smoked), weight, baseline MADRS score, baseline HAM-A (Hamilton Anxiety Rating) score \cite{hamilton1959assessment}, comorbidity indicators (if ever had diabetes mellitus, hypothyroidism, anxiety), and medication indicators (if they are concomittantly taking an antidepressant, antipsychotic, thyroid medication).
+Predictors/effect modifiers used in the models were age, sex (female or male), smoking status (ever smoked or never smoked), weight, baseline MADRS score, baseline HAM-A (Hamilton Anxiety Rating) score \citep{hamilton1959assessment}, comorbidity indicators (if ever had diabetes mellitus, hypothyroidism, anxiety), and medication indicators (if they are concomittantly taking an antidepressant, antipsychotic, thyroid medication).
 Since the outcome is the difference in MADRS score (MADRS at follow up minus MADRS at baseline), a more negative outcome indicates a better result.
+We removed individuals who were either in the placebo group or who had missing treatment assignment, along with individuals with missing baseline MADRS or no post-randomization MADRS.
+After this, sample sizes were 575, 436, 418, and 418 for each of the trials.
+Further descriptive information about the samples in the four RCTs is reported in the Appendix (Table A\ref{desc}).
+Little missing covariate data was present in the sample; however, conditional mean imputation was performed for missing values of weight (n=1) and baseline HAM-A score (n=2).